How to Stain Outdoor Wood for Durability

 Solution 7: Coatings tend to fade over time.
 Vertical surfaces will weather at different rates than horizontals.
 If you have decided to re-stain only part of your deck, you may find it is now 2 different colors.
 This is particularly true when it comes to semi-transparent coatings.

-Consider staining the deck surface in a semi-transparent, and use a solid color on the verticals, (paint or stain).
+Consider staining the decks surface in a semi-transparent, and use a solid color on the verticals, (paint or stain).
 When it comes time to re-coat the horizontal surfaces, you won’t have to do the verticals as well.

 Solution 8: All stains are made of chemicals and compounds that are mixed.
 They all require stirring prior to application.
 Direct sunlight can cause the materials in the stain to separate, which will cause poor results.
 Often humidity or moisture will cause the stain to contaminate.
 If it is too warm or too cold stains often will give poor results.